chef/chef-web-docs/content/ctl_chef.md

     cookbook is used by the `chef generate` subcommands to generate cookbooks, cookbook files, templates, attribute files, and so on.
-    Default value: `lib/chef-dk/skeletons`, under which is the default `code_generator` cookbook that is included as part of ChefDK.
+    Default value: `lib/chef-dk/skeletons`, under which is the default `code_generator` cookbook that is included as part of Chef Workstation.

 `-h`, `--help`